Before Your Cruise – General Croatia Cruise Info

 Guests are kindly asked to inform us as soon as possible of any dietary preferences, such as diabetic, gluten free, vegetarian, vegan, etc. Our galley team will make reasonable efforts to accommodate these requests.

 Guests are reminded that if you have food requirements such as gluten-free, vegan etc, please inform your Cruise Director the moment you join the cruise and check that your information has been passed on correctly.
-You need to take some responsibility and ensure that it doesn’t get forgotten in these busy environments.
+Please help ensure your request doesn’t get missed in these busy environments.
 Thank you.

-Drinks (to be paid on board in cash Euros or Kuna, with a running bar tab that you pay at the end)
+Drinks (to be paid in cash as you go, or with a running bar tab that you pay at the end of the cruise)

-Boat operates a bar in the salon with regular opening hours usually 7AM – 11PM.
-There you can find a wide selection of soft drinks, warm drinks (tea, coffee, hot chocolate), bottled water, local quality wines, and local draft beers to sip while enjoying the view.
+All ships operate a bar in the dining area with regular opening hours usually 7AM – 11PM.
+There you can find a wide selection of soft drinks, juice, warm drinks (tea, coffee, hot chocolate), bottled water, local quality wines, and local draft beers to sip while enjoying the view.

 What is half-board?
 What meals are included on my cruise?